OregonCooler/GreentechCookbook/cold_water_heater/design.md

 The tools required to build a Cold Water Heater are:

-1. Drill
+1. Drill.
 1. Recipricating saw.
-1. Screw driver
+1. Screw driver.

 #### CNC Construction